jamplate/processor/README.md

-### Jamplates is a C-style pre-processor that mainly made for Java.
+### Jamplate is a C-style pre-processor that mainly made for Java.

 ## How To
  - `#define` to define a variable